andrewt0301/hse-acos-course/docs/part1ca/hometasks.md

 1. ###### DoubleSum

-   Enter four integers, one in line, and add uniconditionally first one to third one, and second one to fourth one.
+   Enter four integers, one in line, and add unconditionally the first one to the third one, and the second one to the fourth one.
-   Print results in two lines.
+   Print the results in two lines.

    Input:
    ```